ztss/notebook/bionote.md

-#Bioinformatics Data Skills
+# Bioinformatics Data Skills
-##Inspecting and Manipulating Text Data with Unix Tools
+## Inspecting and Manipulating Text Data with Unix Tools
 +
++
-###Inspecting Data with Head and Tail
+### Inspecting Data with Head and Tail